Crazy-powerful and frosty-cool, the Nvidia GTX 1080 Ti is the most powerful graphics card yet - and hits a pricing sweet spot.

-The Nvidia GeForce GTX 1080 Ti has been arguably the most anticipated graphics card of the new year.
-The 1080 series is Nvidia’s top-end GPU for gamers, and this year's iteration even outpaces the Titan X in several regards.
+The Nvidia GeForce GTX 1080 Ti was one of the most anticipated graphics cards when it came out in 2017.
+The 1080 series was Nvidia’s top-end GPU for gamers, and this more recent version outpaced the mighty Titan X in many areas.

 CUDA cores: 3,584